ABOUT MATTHEW K. FENTON, PARTNER

-What is more important to me than any external recognition or involvement in the legal community are the contents of the folders I keep in my desk drawer filled with thank you letters, notes, cards, plaques, emails and various other items received from clients through the years.
+What is more important to me than any external recognition or involvement in the legal community are the contents of the folders I keep in my desk drawer filled with thank you letters, notes, cards, plaques, emails, and various other items received from clients through the years.
 Many employees spend more hours at work than they spend anywhere else – when something goes wrong in that relationship or when an employer fails to pay an employee what they are owed, it can become quite personal.
 I am always aware that when a client chooses me as their attorney, they have chosen to allow me to handle a matter that is very personal to them, and I treat it as such.
-I will try to learn about their family, their hobbies, and their interests, while sharing various aspects of my own background, including that I am lucky to be married to a first generation Cuban American, Rebeca Fenton, and am a father to two wonderful boys.
-When I’m not fighting for employee rights, I enjoy traveling with my family, collecting and listening to music from a broad variety of musical genres, reading, spending time at the beach, and watching or attending Florida Gator football and basketball.
+I will try to learn about their family, their hobbies, and their interests, while sharing various aspects of my own background, including that I am lucky to be married to a first-generation Cuban American attorney, and am a father to two wonderful boys.
+When I’m not fighting for employee rights, I enjoy traveling with my family, collecting and listening to music from a broad variety of musical genres, live music, cooking, finding a great restaurant, spending time at the beach, and cheering for the Florida Gators.

 Areas of Practice: